Directly incurred costs - BBSRC

 Professional support

-Proposals should be fully scoped and are expected to include the necessary full or partial full-time equivalent (FTE) roles associated with professional support for data-intensive bioscience, such as for data analysis and management.
+Applications should be fully scoped and are expected to include the necessary full or partial FTE roles associated with professional support for data-intensive bioscience, such as for data analysis and management.
 This can include support through the use of shared facilities and technical professionals such as research software engineers where appropriate.

 Skills

-Salary increments over the period of the project should be taken into account, but not anticipated future pay awards.
-Where it is expected that named research staff will be promoted during the lifetime of the grant, provision may be made for this in the grant proposal.
+Salary increments over the period of the project should be taken into account.
+Do not include anticipated future pay awards.
+Where it is expected that named research staff will be promoted during the lifetime of the grant, provision may be made for this in the grant application.
 If a grant does not include provision for such costs, funds may be transferred from other directly incurred and exceptions headings.

 Travel and subsistence